MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 Mobile Center Push enables you to send push notifications to users of your app from the Mobile Center portal.

-## 1. Enable Apple Push Notifications service (APNs) for your app
+## Enable Apple Push Notifications service (APNs) for your app

-Please configure Apple Push Notifications service (APNs) for your app from your Apple developer account and the Mobile Center portal before adding Mobile Center Push to your app.
-Mobile Center Push won't get any notifications if you don't setup push notifications.
+Configure Apple Push Notifications service (APNs) for your app from your Apple developer account and Mobile Center portal before adding Mobile Center Push to your app.

 ### Enable push notifications on your application